Experimental memory control in continuous variable optical quantum reservoir computing

+Photonics systems have recently been tested in quantum machine learning tasks \cite{Yin25,Hoch25}.
+In the context of QRC, following different proposals in either static \cite{sakurai2025quantum, nerenberg2025photon} and temporal tasks \cite{Nokkala2021,GBeni2023,Senanian2024}, some pioneering experimental results have been demonstrated on quantum optical platforms, these have primarily focused on classification tasks \cite{PhysRevLett.132.160802,zia2025,cimini2025} or classically assisted strategies \cite{PhysRevA.111.022609}.
+Only recently have efforts been directed at incorporating memory capabilities into general quantum platforms such as superconducting circuits \cite{Kobayashi24,monomi2025feedback,Hu2024}, and into a memristor-based photonic platform \cite{selimovic2025experimental}.

-In this work, we present an experimental realization of memory-tailored quantum reservoir computing by dynamically controlling a multimode quantum network through feedback conditioned on its history.
-Our approach establishes multimode quantum states multiplexed in both the optical frequency and time-bin degrees of freedom \cite{Kouadou2023,Roman2024,Renault2023} for temporal learning tasks via a continuous-variable quantum reservoir platform and building on theoretical results that show the potential of such systems in QRC \cite{Nokkala2021,GBeni2023,GBeni2024,GBeni2024Clust}.
-The experimental realization exploits deterministically generated and reconfigurable multimode squeezed and entangled states along with reconfigurable mode-selective homodyne detection.
-It supports controllable memory demonstrating a performance boost in n-line learning and does not require post-processing with a classical neural network platform.
+Here, we present an experimental realization of memory-tailored quantum reservoir computing using a reconfigurable, multimode continuous-variable photonic platform.
+Memory is engineered through feedback conditioned on the history of the quantum system, enabling online temporal learning.
+Our approach exploits deterministically generated squeezed and reconfigurable entangled quantum states, multiplexed across both spectral and temporal modes \cite{Kouadou2023,Roman2024,Renault2023} along with reconfigurable mode-selective homodyne detection.
+The experimental realization of temporal learning tasks via the continuous-variable builds on theoretical results that demonstrate the potential of such systems in QRC \cite{Nokkala2021,GBeni2023,GBeni2024,GBeni2024Clust}.
+The experimental setup supports controllable memory demonstrating a performance boost in online learning and does not require post-processing with a classical neural network platform.

-Data encoding is implemented by controlling either the global phase or the complex spectral shape of the pump pulses in the optical parametric process that generates the multimode quantum resource.
-When controlling the global phase, the signal is encoded in the angle of the squeezing ellipses of the squeezed spectral modes, effectively modifying the quantum correlations in a given measurement basis.
-Alternatively, controlling the phase and amplitude of the spectral components of the pump directly alters the quantum correlations among the output spectral components of the quantum signal by modifying the nonlinear optical process.
+Data is encoded either via modulation of the global phase or of the complex spectral shape of the pump pulses driving the nonlinear optical process.
+Global phase modulation imprints information into the angle of the squeezing ellipses, tuning quantum correlations in the measurement basis.
+Spectral shaping directly modifies quantum correlations among output modes by altering the nonlinear interaction itself.

 Moreover, we construct a digital twin of the experiment by integrating accurate models of the quantum and nonlinear optical processes, along with the continuous-variable dynamics of the reservoir.
-This allows for predictive simulations which, when calibrated with a noise model, closely match experimental results and can be used to explore the system’s broader capabilities.
+Once calibrated with a noise model, this simulation framework accurately reproduces experimental results and enables predictive exploration of the platform’s capabilities.